 *In 1697 William Conolly purchased the Limavady estate from the descendants of Sir Thomas Phillips, who had been granted it at the time of the Plantation.

-Conolly William Lecky Browne, son of Thomas R. Browne of Aughentaine Castle, Co.
-Tyrone, and Sarah de Montmorency, was the eventual heir to his grand uncle, Conolly McCausland Lecky, of Londonderry, brother of his grandmother Jane Matilda Lecky.
-In compliance with the terms of the will he assumed the additional name of LECKY after that of Browne, under royal sign-manual, dated the 14th of July 1874.
+Conolly William Lecky Browne, son of Thomas Richardson Browne of Aughentaine Castle, County Tyrone, and Sarah de Montmorency, was the eventual heir to his grand-uncle, Conolly McCausland Lecky of County Londonderry, who was the brother of his grandmother, Jane Matilda Lecky.
+In compliance with the terms of his grand-uncle’s will, he assumed the additional surname Lecky after that of Browne, by Royal Licence dated 14 July 1874.

-Conolly McCausland Lecky had amassed a large amount of property in Londonderry that provided a very substantial income from the rentals.
-He married Anne Harvey, daughter of John Harvey Esq. of Bargy Castle.
-Co.
-Wexford.
+Conolly McCausland Lecky had amassed a considerable estate in County Londonderry, deriving substantial income from rentals.
+He married Anne Harvey, daughter of John Harvey, Esq. of Bargy Castle, County Wexford.
+The couple had no children.
+He died on 17 July 1857, leaving a detailed will disposing of his property as follows:

 'By his will dated 29 January 1856 Conolly McCausland Lecky devised all his estates real freehold and personal including the several lands comprising this Estate unto the Reverend Robert Gage as Trustee of his will